lfarul/EmployeeRegistryH2/README.md

 # EmployeeRegistryH2
 This is a spring boot application.

-Working on compiling spring boot maven app.
+Working on compiling spring boot maven app, still working on it.
+Removed enironmental variable path.